joanroig/nitools/docs/GUIDE.md

 To start the Launcher:

 - **Windows:** Double-click the `NITools.exe` executable (if using a pre-built release).
+- **macOS:** After extracting the downloaded `.zip` file, open a terminal, navigate to the extracted folder, and run `chmod +x "./NITools.app/Contents/MacOS/NITools"`.
+This will ensure the application has the necessary permissions and then launch it.
 - **From Source (Python):** Run `src/launcher.py` using your Python environment.

 Once launched, you will see the main window: